KartikeyPradhan/Projects/Android Application development Projects/Projects_Description.md

 to communicate with database, without having actual database in its own application.
 Running instruction: Install apk for contentprovider first and then install the apk for contentresolver to successfully run the application

+##Image Displayer
+This is a small application that works as a gallery.
+As a part of this project, I was required to implement various android concepts: Dynamic Fragments, Grid-Display, Menu Items, use of Asyntask(multi-threading).